Statistical inference: Bayesian inference, subjectivity and decision theory

 Many informal Bayesian inferences are based on "intuitively reasonable" summaries of the posterior.
 For example, the posterior mean, median and mode, highest posterior density intervals, and Bayes Factors can all be motivated in this way.
 While a user's utility function need not be stated for this sort of inference, these summaries do all depend (to some extent) on stated prior beliefs, and are generally viewed as subjective conclusions.
 (Methods of prior construction which do not require external input have been proposed but not yet fully developed.)

 Formally, Bayesian inference is calibrated with reference to an explicitly stated utility, or loss function; the 'Bayes rule' is the one which maximizes expected utility, averaged over the posterior uncertainty.
 Formal Bayesian inference therefore automatically provides optimal decisions in a decision theoretic sense.
 Given assumptions, data and utility, Bayesian inference can be made for essentially any problem, although not every statistical inference need have a Bayesian interpretation.
 Analyses which are not formally Bayesian can be (logically) incoherent; a feature of Bayesian procedures which use proper priors (i.e. those integrable to one) is that they are guaranteed to be coherent.
 Some advocates of Bayesian inference assert that inference must take place in this decision-theoretic framework, and that Bayesian inference should not conclude with the evaluation and summarization of posterior beliefs.

 Likelihood-based inference

-Likelihoodism approaches statistics by using the likelihood function.
-Some likelihoodists reject inference, considering statistics as only computing support from evidence.
-Others, however, propose inference based on the likelihood function, of which the best-known is maximum likelihood estimation.
+Likelihood-based inference is a paradigm used to estimate the parameters of a statistical model based on observed data.
+Likelihoodism approaches statistics by using the likelihood function, denoted as $L(x | \theta)$, quantifies the probability of observing the given data $x$, assuming a specific set of parameter values $\theta$.
+In likelihood-based inference, the goal is to find the set of parameter values that maximizes the likelihood function, or equivalently, maximizes the probability of observing the given data.

+The process of likelihood-based inference usually involves the following steps: